chimera-linux/cports/Packaging.md

   conflicts.
 The files from the current package will simply take over the conflicting files.
 This is primarily useful for moving files from one package to another, or together with `priority`, for "policy packages".
+* `scriptlets` *(dict)* A dictionary of strings that are the scriptlets for this package.
+These take precedence over file scriptlets.
 * `sha256` *(list or str)* A list of SHA256 checksums (or just one checksum as a string) specified as digest strings corresponding to each field in `source`.
 Used for verification.